briantanabe/project-log/projects/Sour Candy.md

 The goals here are pretty straightforward:
 1. Make some candy
 2. Learn Markdown
-3. Learn about making sour candy
+3. **Learn about making sour candy**

-This
+All proceeds from this project will go to the roommates, and I will be doc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NDgwODg5Ml19
+eyJoaXN0b3J5IjpbLTkyNzk4MjY1XX0=
 -->